cyfdecyf/dnspool/README.md

-Package dnspool uses a goroutine pool for DNS resolving to limit number of OS threads that will be spawned by the go runtime.
+Package `dnspool` creates a goroutine pool for DNS query to limit the number of OS threads that will be spawned by the go runtime.

+Default number of goroutines for DNS lookup is set to 32 now.
+You can increase goroutine number by calling `dnspool.SetGoroutineNumber`.
+Note the maximum number of goroutines is 256.
+(Please tell me if this number is not enough.)

-It will nolonger be needed when the go runtime provides a way to limit OS threads creation.
+This package will no longer be needed when the go runtime provides a way to limit OS threads creation.

 `dnspool.LookupHost` has the same usage as `net.LookupPost`.
 For example: